eficode-academy/git-katas/subtree/README.md

  1 file changed, 1 insertion(+)
 ```
 * Please explain what happend and what the result is.
 Consider running this command in both `product` and `component` repositories.
-  `git log --graph --decorate --oneline --all` and explain the common history and the newest commits in `product`.
+  `git log --graph --oneline --all` and explain the common history and the newest commits in `product`.

 ### Modify component directory and push commits to component repository
 We have updated `component` directory from the `component` repository.
 We now want to modify the `component` directory and deliver the changes to the `component` repository.
 NOTE: We push to a new branch.